 Why was SSL replaced with TLS?

 The replacement has everything to do with the security vulnerabilities faced by SSL version 3.0 back in 2014.
 TLS (Transport Layer Security) is the successor and improved version of SSL.
 With its recent versions, there are many other improvements and performance benefits with TLS.
-All of the major web browsers have gotten rid of SSL in favor of TLS, and we expect this to be the case across the entirety of the world wide web in the years to come.
+All major web browsers have replaced SSL with TLS, and we expect this to be the case across the World Wide Web in the years to come.

 Does TLS use SSL encryption?

 The TLS communication session begins with a TLS handshake using asymmetric encryption.
-On one end of communication, a public key is used, and a private key is used on the other end of communication (on the server side) via public key cryptography to exchange randomly generated data.
+At one end of the communication, a public key is used, and a private key is used at the other end (on the server side) via public-key cryptography to exchange randomly generated data.

 Read next: Difference between HTTP and HTTPS.